-- Does it serve our Core Values of Accountability, Equity, Innovation, Integrity, and Transformation? - Are you or someone else trying to keep it a secret? - Is it something Winrock would not want publicized in the news or on social media? - If this decision was made public, would you feel comfortable explaining it to colleagues or even investigators? - Is your judgement impartial, or do you have a personal stake in the outcome that makes you less objective? - What if everyone at Winrock did it-would that be OK?
+- Is it legal? - Does it comply with our Code of Conduct? - Does it serve our Core Values of Accountability, Equity, Innovation, Integrity, and Transformation? - Are you or someone else trying to keep it a secret? - Is it something Winrock would not want publicized in the news or on social media? - If this decision was made public, would you feel comfortable explaining it to colleagues or supervisors? - Is your judgement impartial, or do you have a personal stake in the outcome that makes you less objective? - What if everyone at Winrock did it-would that be OK?